 The initial selection of games for the 2014 pilot version of the Incubator came from MFA projects – games that were in a fairly finished and robust state already after year of development.
-This year we’ve expanded the roster of games, accepting recently graduated undergraduate and PhD students.
-All of the games in the Incubator were conceived at school, a design context that is less shaped by the commercial pressures most developers face.
-Similar to other incubators like Y Combinator and Execution Labs, we share the mission of enabling nascent developers and entrepreneurs realize their visions, but we see an important distinction between these commercial-focused ventures and our Incubator: The starting point of the games in the NYU Game Center Incubator is expression.
-This is a unique affordance of an Incubator situated within a University- our projects were not conceived as products.
-Instead, the Game Center Incubator is a reverse engineering of the business model, starting with a nearly finished game and asking: How does experimental work, reintroduced back into the pressures of the marketplace, create a successful business model?
+In the second year, we expanded the roster of games, accepting recently graduated undergraduate and PhD students.
+In 2016 we are piloting an open to the public cohort, adding energy from the exciting work happening outside the department.
+Similar to other incubators like Y Combinator, we share the mission of enabling nascent developers and entrepreneurs realize their visions, but we see an important distinction between these commercial-focused ventures and our Incubator: The starting point of the games in the NYU Game Center Incubator is expression, not profit.
+The Game Center Incubator is a reverse engineering of the business model, starting with a nearly finished game and asking: How does experimental work, reintroduced back into the pressures of the marketplace, create a successful business model?

-In this way, The NYU Game Center Incubator is more than a means to help NYU graduates in the Incubator, we aim to provide examples of developers creating groundbreaking work that can also sustain careers.
+In this way, The NYU Game Center Incubator is more than a means to help the developers who go through the program.
+We aim to provide examples of developers creating groundbreaking work that can also sustain careers.
 We hope aspiring developers can look to our Incubator to find examples of effective marketing strategies or innovative funding techniques and business models.
 Together with our Industry Partners we’re channeling energy into these projects to build outposts on the fringes of what’s possible in game design.

 Industry Partners & Advisory Board

-In order to create that context, we are developing genuine partnerships with individuals and organizations from the games industry.
-We’re building a group of carefully selected partners who collaborate with the Game Center to develop the Incubator program and advise the teams.
-This group of volunteers includes representatives from technology companies and publishers, designers, lawyers, consultants, journalists, and other industry experts who will lend their expertise to help the teams launch successful games.
+To provide these resources, we build genuine partnerships with individuals and organizations from the games industry.
+We collaborate with a group of carefully selected partners who work with the Game Center to develop the Incubator program and advise the teams.
+This group of volunteers includes representatives from technology companies and publishers, game designers, lawyers, consultants, journalists, and other game industry experts who will lend their expertise to help the developers launch successful games.
 More information about the ways Industry Partners work with the teams can be found on the Incubator curriculum page.

-Together with our Industry Partners and Advisory Board, we’re creating a new context for cultivating truly innovative and groundbreaking games, The NYU Game Center Incubator.
+Together with our Industry Partners and Advisory Board, we’re creating a new context for cultivating truly innovative and groundbreaking games.
 The full list of our Advisory Board is available here.

 Once accepted to the Incubator, the teams begin three months of intensive, full-time work to bring their projects to market.
-The Incubator provides scaffolding for success, but structured curriculum and direct management kept to a minimum.
-Every member of the Incubator is well-prepared to manage their development process, so the curriculum of the Incubator foregrounds interaction with Advisors and unscheduled working time over traditional curriculum.
-At the onset, teams set a distribution goal, either public launch, the start of a crowdfunding campaign, or pitch to publisher and then dedicate the duration of the program to preparing their game to meet that distribution goal.
+The Incubator provides scaffolding for success, with structured curriculum and direct management kept to a minimum.
+The curriculum of the Incubator foregrounds interaction with Advisors and unscheduled working time over traditional curriculum.
+At the onset, teams set a distribution goal, either public launch, the start of a crowdfunding campaign, or pitch to publisher, and then dedicate the duration of the program to preparing their game to meet that distribution goal.

 - Commercial Potential: Does this game have the possibility of finding success when launched to the public?

-- Production Feasibility: Can this game be completed and launched in three months with the proposed team?
+- Production Feasibility: Can this game be completed and launched with the proposed team?